What Is the Minimum Credit Score to Rent an Apartment or House?

 Landlords may review your payment history

-Potential landlords want assurance that you will be a good tenant who pays the monthly rent in full and on time.
+Potential landlords want assurance that you will be a tenant who pays the monthly rent in full and on time.
 They will check your payment history for a solid record of on-time payments.[4]
 Payment history counts as the most important factor in your FICO® Score, making up 35% of your score.[5]

 Landlords may review your total amount of debt